-We have a unique opportunity to take the great work being done all around our system and leverage it into something of international value.
-So our intent is to establish the UT Network for National Security, a system-wide alliance that will address the most vexing problems and raise them to national prominence.
-This alliance will convene world forums and write, discuss, debate and present solutions.
-It will be a network with much stronger ties to leaders and organizations in Washington D.C. and across the international community than currently exist.
+There are many others and the fact that we can't even fit them all on a slide underscores the opportunity we have to take the great work being done all around our system and leverage it into something of international value.

+So our intent is to establish the UT Network for National Security, a system-wide alliance that will address the most vexing problems-raise them to national prominence, convene world forums, write, discuss, debate, and present solutions.